INL/BlackLab/docker/README.md

 DOCKER_BUILDKIT=1 docker build -f Dockerfile -t instituutnederlandsetaal/blacklab ..
 ```

-This image has a default configuration file in `/etc/blacklab/blacklab-server.yaml`; if necessary, you can overwrite this with your own version.
+This image has a default configuration file in `/etc/blacklab/blacklab-server.yaml`; if necessary, you can overwrite this with your own version (using the `$CONFIG_ROOT` environment variable, or by deriving your own image, or some other way).

 ## Making indexes available